Todd Muller's new chief spin-doctor revealed: broadcasting veteran and media trainer Janet Wilson

 Wilson lives in Hawke's Bay but will base herself in Wellington until the election.

 Wilson's television experience will fill a hole left in the National Party's press team by the resignation of Bridges' press secretary Rachel Morton.
-Morton quit the day after the leadership change.
+Morton quit the day of the leadership change.

-Other new hires by Muller include Matthew Hooton as communications director and Megan Campbell as his chief of staff.
+Other new hires by Muller include Matthew Hooton in a communications role and Megan Campbell as his chief of staff.